Select a Vet and make an appointment:

 I recommend Life’s Abundance for several reasons.
-First and foremost the food is made in the United States and shipped directly to you within 6 weeks of it being made so it’s not sitting in a warehouse for months as they don’t add harmful chemical preservatives like BHA or BHT.
+First and foremost the food is made in the United States and shipped directly to you typically within 6 to 8 weeks of it being made so it’s not sitting in a warehouse for months as they don’t add chemical preservatives like BHA or BHT.
 The food has NEVER been recalled.
-It contains no artificial flavors, artificial colors, corn, corn gluten, wheat or wheat gluten.
+It contains no grains, artificial flavors, artificial colors, corn, corn gluten, wheat or wheat gluten.

 If you choose to switch brands of food I recommend letting the puppy settle into your routine before switching and should be done gradually, usually over a 7 – 10 day period.
 Making an abrupt change in a puppy’s food can cause digestive problems.
 To switch to your own preference of dog food make the change a gradual process to help the puppy adjust, slowly increasing the ratio of food you prefer.
 Most dog food brands have their own recommendations on how to switch a dog over to their food.
 You should follow any directions printed on their bag.